imvadzim/backtesting/README.md

 # Backtesting for rodinicc

-Golden dragon (long term and mid term)
+Todo (requirements):

-The script and code for this strategy is done for the most part, their is still some minor tweaks that need to be done.
+1. Backtesting script (.py)

-Backtesting script
+2. Golden dragon (long term and mid term)
-We need a backtesting script for the exact strategy.
+3. Backtest: 1h, 4h, 1D and 1W.
-It needs to be able to backtest: 1h, 4h, 1D and 1W.
+4. Backtest through Yahoo finance.
-It needs to backtest through Yahoo finance.
+5. Backtest more than 1 stock at once
 Its okay to have the backtest plotting different graphs so it's easier to see and analyze and not gather all the information on one plot graph.
 The backtesting plot graph needs to include: